COHRINT/cops-and-robots-2.0/README.md

 The current version under development is CnR 1.6, please visit that branch for an updated status on its development.

 ## Setup
-1) Install cops_and_robots/1.5 onto your local machine
+1) Install cops_and_robots/1.5 onto your local machine and catkin_make the package
 2) Calibrate vicon cameras and set the origin
 $ python gui.py
 Select configurations